Office of Graduate Diversity Initiatives Staff

 Dr. Gibson (he/his) is a Professor in the Department of Botany and Plant Pathology.
 Dr. Gibson earned a B.S from Indiana University, an M.S. from San Diego State University , and his Ph.D in Plant Ecology from the University of California, Davis.
 In addition to his teaching and research responsibilities, Dr. Gibson serves as an Associate Dean in the Graduate School and as the Program Director for the Sloan Indigenous Graduate Partnership, an initiative funded by the Alfred P. Sloan Foundation to support Indigenous graduate students in STEM fields.

 Theresa Bescher (She/ Her) is the lead administrative assistant for the Office of Graduate Diversity Initiatives.
 Theresa received her Bachelor’ degree from Ball State University, with double majors in History and Journalism and a minor in Women’s Studies.
-In June 2022 she will complete her Master’s degree in Organizational and Social Services from Purdue Global.
+In June 2022 she completed her Master’s degree in Organizational and Social Services from Purdue Global.
 Theresa loves working with the students who participate in OGDI programs and is committed to assisting them to reach their academic and personal goals.
-In addition to spending time with her husband and teenage son, Theresa also has a passion for social justice issues and community service projects.
+In addition to spending time with her husband and teenage son, Theresa enjoys genealogical research, scary movies, and travel.

 Lisa Brown (They/Theirs) is a second-year student in Purdue University’s Clinical Psychology PhD program.
 They received a bachelor’s degree in psychology from Spelman College.
 They are a black queer pangender woman, and they use they/them/theirs pronouns.
 Lisa's research centers psychotic disorders as well as suicidal ideation and behaviors from an intersectional theoretical framework.
 They utilize psychophysiological methods such as EEG to investigate these concepts.
 As a black queer person in graduate school, they feel that it is necessary to help other people of marginalized communities in academic settings to the best of their ability.
 Outside of research Lisa is a published poet and screenwriter.
 They advocate for black queer students with The National Human Rights Campaign, and they work on healthy ways to navigate social experiences with teenagers and young adults who are differently abled.